Consensys/Beyond-Blockchain-Relay/readme.md

-# Submitting Open Finance Bounties - Details and Instructions
+# Submitting Beyond Blockchain Bounties - Details and Instructions

 ## Submission Deadline
 All bounty submissions must be received no later than 11:59 PM EDT on July 10th, 2019 to be considered.